thodges-gh/SolidityStorageTests/README.md

 # Deleting Mappings in Solidity

+When a mapping of a struct (parent) has another mapping within it (child), and the parent is deleted, child values remain in storage.

+When a mapping of a struct (parent) has an array within it (child), and the parent is deleted, the child values are deleted as well.

 Requires Truffle to be installed, simply run the command below: